Buyer - beware

 Buying on line

 Individual dog owners who need to rehome a dog will often sell on line.
 Due diligence in learning as much as you can about the dog before making any commitment is a must.
 If the dog is a registered pure bred dog, you should ask if the seller has communicated with the breeder about their intent to sell the dog.
-They may be under an obligation to the breeder to return the dog or consult before any ownership changes.
+They may be under an obligation to the breeder to return the dog or consult with the breeder before any ownership changes.

 Be aware also that a variety of internet scams have involved on line dog sales.
 Never send or hand over money until the dog is in your possession and make sure that you insist on the seller showing you government issued identification with home address listed.
 Take down the information and keep it.
 This is no guarantee that you are not dealing with a scam, but any reluctance on the part of the seller should be a red flag.